“Exploration by real people inspires us.”

 Students may also work with E3 STEM staff to connect with their own mentors (during field trips, shadowing opportunities); the career counselors will also arrange matches through applications from students and potential mentors at partner companies.

 E3 STEM is starting a new eMentorship program with Emerson!
+Due to low student participation interest, this program will be postponed until the 2018-2019 school year.

 WHY MENTORING?: eMentors can help students improve their reading and writing skills, promote social competence and self-confidence, and provide pathways to career awareness.